TritonDataCenter/rfd/rfd/0158/README.md

   This results in SVP entries for the default routers

-- AIP assignments to the NAT Reform zones that match the default-router assignment for its inner encapsulating network.  (e.g. an AIP for an instance attached to 10.3.3.0/24 must reside on the same NAT Reform zone as the default router for 10.3.3.0/24.)
+- AIP assignments to the NAT Reform zones that match the default-router assignment for its inner encapsulating network.
+For example, an AIP for an instance attached to 10.3.3.0/24 must reside on the same NAT Reform zone as the default router for 10.3.3.0/24.
+This way, AIP VMs will not need a different default router, or worse, SVP trickery depending on if the requesting VM is an AIP or not.

 Each NAT Reform zone will then boot.
 At boot, a zone will query NAPI to obtain the list of fabric gateways (fabric network entries will now include